kubernetes/community/contributors/design-proposals/node/numa-manager.md

 ## Goals

-- Allow CPU manager and device plugin subsystem to agree on preferred NUMA node affinity for containers.
+- Allow CPU manager and Device Manager to agree on preferred NUMA node affinity for containers.
 - Provide an internal interface and pattern to integrate additional topology-aware Kubelet components.